 - Whisk the butter and the vanilla extract (or scrape the vanilla bean) into the pastry cream until fully combined.

-- Pour the cream into a bowl and place a piece of plastic wrap directly on the top of the cream.
+- Pour the pastry cream into a bowl and place a piece of plastic wrap directly on the top of the cream.
 Let cool at room temperature before chilling in the refrigerator for at least 3 hours or overnight.

 - When ready to use, whisk together until smooth and silky.